-On August 11, 2023, the Company we entered into a sales agreement (the "Leerink ATM Agreement" Agreement) with Leerink Partners LLC, pursuant to which the Company we may offer and sell, from time to time, shares of common stock having an aggregate offering price of up to \$75.0 million through Leerink Partners LLC as sales agent.
+On August 11, 2023, we entered into the Leerink ATM Agreement with Leerink Partners LLC, pursuant to which we may offer and sell, from time to time, shares of common stock having an aggregate offering price of up to \$75.0 million through Leerink Partners LLC as sales agent.
 Under the Leerink ATM Agreement, the sales agent may sell shares of common stock by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) of the Securities Act of 1933, as amended.
-The Company We will pay the sales agent a commission rate of up to 3% of the gross offering proceeds of any shares sold and has agreed to provide the sales agent with indemnification and contribution against certain liabilities.
+We will pay the sales agent a commission rate of up to 3% of the gross offering proceeds of any shares sold and has agreed to provide the sales agent with indemnification and contribution against certain liabilities.
 The Leerink ATM Agreement contains customary representations and warranties.

-As of September 30, 2023 March 31, 2024, the Company has we had sold an aggregate of 4,284,344 20,615,976 shares of the company's our common stock, par value \$0.0001, pursuant to the Leerink ATM Agreement with an average sale price of \$1.75 \$3.36 per share, resulting in net proceeds of \$7.0 million \$49.3 million, after deducting underwriting discounts, commissions and offering expenses.
+As of June 30, 2024, we had sold an aggregate of 20,615,976 shares of our common stock, pursuant to the Leerink ATM Agreement with an average sale price of \$3.36 per share, resulting in net proceeds of \$49.3 million, after deducting underwriting discounts, commissions and offering expenses.